-Term Meaning flight time (pilot) Under regulation 61.080: the duration of the following flights: a solo flight by the person a flight in which the person receives flight training if the person is a flight instructor - a flight during which the person exercises the privileges of his or her flight instructor rating if the person is a flight examiner - a flight during which the person exercises the privileges of his or her flight examiner rating the person's flight time as pilot in command the person's flight time as a copilot flight time (copilot) flight time (pilot in command) under regulation 61.090: duration of a flight for which the person is the pilot in command of the aircraft flight time (pilot in command under supervision) under regulation 61.095: the duration of a flight where the person: holds a pilot licence, performs all the duties of the pilot in command, is Part of a flight by an operator with training and checking responsibilities, is supervised by an authorised pilot in command supervisor, is supervised by an instructor or flight examiner is not receiving flight training flight time (instrument flight time) under regulation 61.10: any time spent piloting an aircraft solely by reference to instruments and without external visual reference points in IMC or simulated IMC to log instrument flight time you must first hold an instrument rating, a private instrument rating, an aeroplane or powered-lift ATPL or an MPL.
+Term Meaning flight time (pilot) Under regulation 61.080: the duration of the following flights: a solo flight by the person a flight in which the person receives flight training if the person is a flight instructor - a flight during which the person exercises the privileges of his or her flight instructor rating if the person is a flight examiner - a flight during which the person exercises the privileges of his or her flight examiner rating the person's flight time as pilot in command the person's flight time as a copilot flight time (copilot) under regulation 61.085: any period, during flight in an aircraft that, under these regulations, must be flown with a flight crew of at least 2 pilots, in which the person is performing copilot duties other than as pilot in command under supervision flight time (pilot in command) under regulation 61.090: duration of a flight for which the person is the pilot in command of the aircraft flight time (pilot in command under supervision) under regulation 61.095: the duration of a flight where the person: holds a pilot licence, performs all the duties of the pilot in command, is Part of a flight by an operator with training and checking responsibilities, is supervised by an authorised pilot in command supervisor, is supervised by an instructor or flight examiner is not receiving flight training flight time (instrument flight time) under regulation 61.10: any time spent piloting an aircraft solely by reference to instruments and without external visual reference points in IMC or simulated IMC to log instrument flight time you must first hold an instrument rating, a private instrument rating, an aeroplane or powered-lift ATPL or an MPL.
 If you do not hold these, you can only log instrument flight time if it is dual instrument flight time if you are flight instructor, you can log instrument flight time for any time spent conducting training mentioned in regulation 61.1165 or during a flight review or during dual instrument flight time in IMC If you are a flight examiner you can log instrument flight time during a flight test or proficiency check if you are in IMC flight time (instrument ground time) under regulation 61.110: any time spent conducting simulated flight in an approved flight simulation training device solely by reference to instruments and without simulated external visual reference points to log instrument ground time you must first hold an instrument rating, a private instrument rating, an aeroplane or powered-lift ATPL or MPL.
-If you do not hold these, you can only log instrument ground time if it is dual instrument ground time flight training for a flight crew licence, rating or endorsement, means the training mention in regulation 61.195 for the licence, rating or endorsement
+If you do not hold these, you can only log instrument ground time if it is dual instrument ground time flight training for a flight crew licence, rating or endorsement, means the training mentioned in regulation 61.195 for the licence, rating or endorsement